parekhrikin/blockFit/README.md

 ## Set Up HardHat

-npx hardhat
+### `npx hardhat`

 ## Build The Contract

+Create the solidity file in the contracts directory and update the deploy.js file to specify how to deploy the token inside the scripts directory.
+Update the hardhat configuration file as well.

 ## Get A Local Node Running

-npx hardhat node
+### `npx hardhat node`

 ## Deploy Contract Using Command Line

-npx hardhat run --network localhost scripts/deploy.js
+### `npx hardhat run --network localhost scripts/deploy.js`

 ## Available Scripts